You Keep Me Hangin' On: Background

-Vanilla Fudge's 1967 psychedelic rock remake entitled "You Keep Me Hanging On" reached number six on the Billboard Hot 100 chart a year after the release of the Supremes' recording.
-While the edited version released on the 45 RPM single was under three minutes long, the album version was 7:26.
+Vanilla Fudge's 1967 psychedelic rock remake titled "You Keep Me Hanging On" reached number six on the Billboard Hot 100 chart a year after the release of the Supremes' recording.
+While the edited version released on the 45 RPM single was under three minutes long, the album version was 7:26 and features a markedly slower and more aggressive interpretation of the song.
 The recording, done in one take, was Vanilla Fudge's first single.

-Vanilla Fudge drummer Carmine Appice talked about the band's decision to cover the song in a 2014 interview:
+Vanilla Fudge drummer Carmine Appice talked about the band's decision to record the song in a 2014 interview:

 The Vanilla Fudge version appears in the series finale of the television show The Sopranos (2007), at the conclusion of episode 1 of season 7 of the television series Mad Men (2015), the film War Dogs (2016), the video game Mafia III (2016), the film Once Upon a Time in Hollywood (2019) and its soundtrack, and over the closing credits of the "Intervention" (2022) episode of That Damn Michael Che.
+It Also appears in the snowboarding film by Burton "One World" (2020).